andrewjsiu/nlp-project/README.md

 Since the document features are average word vectors, we could find the predicted usefulness of a document that contains a single word.
 This would allow us to find which words are most useful or least useful.
 I first estimate a regression model and then use it to predict the number of useful votes each single word vector will obtain.
 In ranking all words by their predicted usefulness, both XGBoost and Ridge regressors show that words that involve a dollar amount, 'price', 'co-pay' or 'cash' tend to be the most useful words, perhaps because they are informative and provide objective facts.
 Words like 'confidence', 'amazing' and 'excellent' are mere subjective feelings, so they are among the least useful of all words.

+Ridge Regression
+Most Useful	| Least Useful
+---------	| -----------
+parking	| exceptional
+price	| excellent
+few_minute | amazing
+become	| anyone
+co_pay	| great
+than	| expert
+amount	| outstanding
+side	| issue
+cash	| incredible
+pretty	| wonderful

+### Predicting Review Usefulness with Doc2Vec Features

+A more direct way to use neural network to generate features for predictive modeling is to train a Doc2Vec model, which creates a vector representation for each document, paragraph or review.
+The reviews have variable lengths, but the trained vectors have a fixed length.
+The algorithm runs through the entire corpus the first time to build the vocabulary.
+To produce better results, I then iterate through the corpus 10 more times to learn a vector representation for each word and for each review.

+For every regression model, the predictive performance with Doc2Vec is better than that with features generated from Word2Vec.
+The linear regression with Doc2Vec achieves an overall RMSE of 0.597 with five folds of cross-validation.
+The best performer is still XGBoost regressor with a RMSE of 0.585.

 Model | RMSE of 5-Fold CV
 :---: | ---:
 xgb_d2v	|  0.5850